 2. Deal Analysis (Profitability + Intangibles)

 Most sales professionals have one primary belief: bigger sales number = better sales number.
 (Perhaps because their bonus goals are on gross sales revenue, not on a profitability target?)
-I never want to dampen that enthusiasm, but the discerning finance mind knows it’s not always that simple.
+Not to dampen that enthusiasm, but the discerning finance mind knows it’s not always that simple.
 It is necessary to evaluate the mechanics of every deal to understand the bottom-line impact once costs (and other factors such as revenue sharing) are taken into account.
-I recall one sales deal in particular where the sales team trumpeted the multi-million-dollar gross revenue number, which was an important win.
+One client’s sales deal that comes to mind is one in which the sales team trumpeted the multi-million-dollar gross revenue number, which was an important win.
 You can guess that the other shoe dropped when we calculated the profit margin on the deal, and the result was not exactly worth trumpeting.